The Basics of Python

 assert x is y

 Mutability also has implications on memory allocation.
 Python knows at runtime how much memory an immutable data type requires.
 However, the memory requirements of mutable containers will change as we add and remove elements.
-Hence, to add new elements quickly if needed, Python allocates more memory than is strictly needed.
+Hence, to add new elements quickly if needed, Python allocates more memory than is strictly needed, as we saw in our close look lists and tuples.

 Scopes and namespaces

-• Builtin namespace: it is created when the interpreter starts up.
+• Builtin namespaces: it is created when the interpreter starts up.
 It contain names such as print, int or len.

 • Local namespaces: one is created every time a function is called, and is “forgotten” when it terminates.
 This dictionary can be examined using locals().